Academic Success Coach

 Substitutions.
 There are frequently times when it is necessary or desirable to make substitutions for a required course.
 This may occur when courses are transferred from another institution, or when there is a sound reason to substitute a course that lies outside the stated guidelines of the stated curriculum.
 Substitutions fall into one of the following four categories.
 Specific forms for cases 2, 3, and 4 are available from the KU Edwards EECS Office, 250 BEST.

 Case 2: Technical courses transferred from another accredited institution that clearly contain the appropriate course material for required courses, but do not appear on the DPR with the necessary KU course number.
-In this case, a Transfer Contract form should be filled out, signed by the advisor and then sent to the undergraduate committee.
+In this case, a Transfer Contract form should be filled out, signed by your faculty advisor and then sent to the undergraduate committee.
 The associate dean of the School of Engineering will then review for the final decision.

 Case 3: Courses transferred from another institution or KU courses that may contain the appropriate course material for required courses, but this equivalence is not obvious.
-In this case, a Course Substitution Petition should be filled out, signed by the advisor, and then sent to the undergraduate committee.
+In this case, a Course Substitution Petition should be filled out, signed by your faculty advisor, and then sent to the undergraduate committee.
 The associate dean of the School of Engineering will then review for the final decision.
 If at all possible, these petitions are to be submitted for approval before the substituting courses are taken, and in any case at the earliest possible time.

 Case 4: Engineering courses which are not routinely transferred to the University of Kansas (for example, courses taken at a foreign university), but for which strong reasons can be advanced for their applicability toward degree requirements.
 In these cases, a petition for Advanced Standing Credit by Validation should be filled out.
 Case 4 applies only to 100- and 200- level (freshman and sophomore) courses.